geometryxyz/semacaulk/docs/src/lagrange_basis_polynomial_commitment_tree.md

 # The Lagrange Basis Polynomial Commitment Tree

-The Semaphore contract's `insertIdentity` function requires access to a valid commitment to the Lagrange basis polynomial at the index at which an insertion is made.
+The Semacaulk contract's `insertIdentity` function requires access to a valid commitment to the Lagrange basis polynomial at the index at which an insertion is made.
 This commitment is prohibitively expensive to compute on-chain, so we instead have a Merkle root to the hashes of all of these commitments be set